grabermtw/Auto-Create-Chronological-Premiere-Pro-Sequence/README.md

 I'm creating this because Premiere Pro itself was for some reason unable to correctly sort the media by date (for me at least).
 Might've been just something I was doing wrong, but regardless, writing this script is the easiest solution I've found.

 This was written on a Windows 10 machine, and almost certainly wouldn't work on Mac or Linux without modification of Part 1 (where the directories are searched and the media is sorted), as that uses `win32com.client` for getting the metadata of each file.
+But if anyone wants to attempt that modification, be my guest!

 ## Use